 Deciding between Cloudways vs. Bluehost?
-This is a no brainer.
+This is an easy one.

 Bluehost targets noobs who haven’t been around the block.
 Everything is easy and cheap (at first) but they use slow shared hosting on most plans and renewal prices get expensive (about 2.5x their intro prices).
 It’s well-known in Facebook Groups that Bluehost is not a good choice.
-While they may be “easy” with cPanel and cheap intros, very few serious website owners use Bluehost.
-They’re owned by EIG who is infamous for overcrowding servers, resulting in a slow TTFB, and possibly CPU overages + 503 errors.
-They only offer a free migration on “qualified” accounts, have only 6 data centers, and entice people with 3-year signup traps.
-Many people move away from Bluehost to Cloudways because of a slow TTFB, CPU issues, or high renewals.
+While they may be “easy” with cPanel and cheap intros, very few serious website owners use them.
+They’re owned by Newfold Digital who is infamous for overcrowding servers, resulting in a slow site and CPU throttling with 503 errors.
+They only offer a free migration on “qualified” accounts, only have 6 data centers, and entice people with long signup traps.
+The only reason Bluehost is “recommended” by WordPress is because they pay to be there.
+Don’t use Bluehost!

 Cloudways | Bluehost | |